shtrausslearning/shtrausslearning.github.io/docs/markdown/portfolio/physics.md

 Data analysis and pattern recognition: Machine learning algorithms can be used to analyze large datasets generated from experiments or simulations.
 They can identify patterns, correlations, and anomalies that may not be apparent to human researchers, helping to gain insights into physical processes.

-Some of the projects that I've worked on:

 ### :material-label-variant-outline: <b><span style='color:#FFCA58;text-align:center'></span>CFD Trade-Off Study Visualisation | Response Model</b>

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://www.kaggle.com/code/shtrausslearning/cfd-trade-off-study-visualisation-response-model)